ifcopenshell.util.shape_builder

 create_transition_arc_ifc(width: float, height: float, create_ifc_curve: bool = False) tuple[SequenceOfVectors, list[list[int]], ifcopenshell.entity_instance | None]

-Create an arc in the rectangle with specified width and height.
+Create an arc fitting inside a rectangle of the given width and height.

 create_z_profile_lips_curve(FirstFlangeWidth: float, SecondFlangeWidth: float, Depth: float, Girth: float, WallThickness: float, FilletRadius: float) ifcopenshell.entity_instance